-Language training methods may be taught as general school subjects, through specialized training schools, or even through rich proprietary methods online.
+Language training methods may be taught as general school subjects, through specialized training schools, or even through online courses.

 Many different methods are used to teach languages.
-Some have fallen into relative obscurity while others are widely used; yet even those that have a small following offer useful insights.
-However, three of these methods enjoy significant use and dominate the language market.
+Some have fallen into relative obscurity while others are widely used.
+However, even those with a small following offer useful insight.
+Three of these methods enjoy significant use and dominate the language market.

 Each method has distinct advantages and disadvantages.
-Although many language-training sources may speak about exclusive or unique approaches; they are usually using one of the following three methods with rare exceptions.
+Many language-training sources speak about exclusive or unique approaches.
+However, their lessons typically include one of the following three methods with rare exceptions.

 The Direct Method, the Grammar-Translation Method, and the Audio-Lingual Method

-The Direct Method is also known as the Oral or Natural Method.
-It is based on the active involvement of the learner in both speaking and listening to the new language in realistic everyday situations.
+The Direct Method is also known as the Oral or Natural Method, it’s based on active learner involvement.
+The learner speaks and listens to the new language in realistic everyday situations.
 The process consists of a gradual acquisition of grammatical structure and vocabulary.
-The learner will be encouraged to think in the target language.
-He or she hears and uses the language before seeing it written.
-The writing is done with homework that reinforces what has been taught during the lesson.
+The learner is encouraged to think in the target language, they hear and use the language before seeing it written.
+Written homework reinforces the lesson and ties it together.

-On the other hand, the Grammar-Translation Methodology is based on analysis of the written language using translation exercises; reading comprehension, and written imitation of texts.
-Language learning mainly involves the mastery of grammatical rules and memorization of vocabulary lists.
+Grammar-Translation Methodology is based written language analysis.
+It uses translation exercises, reading comprehension, and written text.
+Language-learning mainly involves mastering grammatical rules and memorizing vocabulary lists.
 This method grew from the traditional method of teaching Latin and Greek.

 The third most recognized language training method is the Audio-Lingual Method, also known as the Aural-Oral Method.
-It is a self-teaching method.
-Learning is based on repetition of dialogues about everyday situations that are imitated and drilled to make the response automatic.
-Reading and writing are both reinforcements of what the student practices.
+It is a self-taught method.
+Learning is based on dialogue repetition.
+The dialogues are centered around everyday situations, they’re imitated and drilled to make the response automatic.
+Reading and writing reinforce what the student practices.

-Global Arena is focused on reaching your language learning goals and tailor-makes classes based upon the initial assessment.
-Learn how our services can work for you today.
+Global Arena focuses on reaching your language learning goals and tailor-makes classes based on the initial assessment.
+Learn how our services can work for you today!

-Besides these three famous methods, there are other language learning methods that are well known, such as The Structural Approach Method.
+A well-known but less-popular language learning method is The Structural Approach Method.
 This method treats language as a system with elements that have a coded meaning.
-Language is set as a complex system of grammatical rules which need to be learned one at a time.
-For example, the verb “to be” is introduced and practiced before the present continuous tense which uses “to be” as an auxiliary.
+Language is set as a complex system of grammatical rules which need to be learned one at a time, for example, the verb “to be” is introduced and practiced.
+Then, the student learns present continuous tense, which uses “to be” as an auxiliary.

-Communicative Language Teaching (CLT), also known as the Communicative Approach, focuses on interaction as the ultimate goal of learning a new language.
-The focus of this method is to enable the learner to communicate effectively and appropriately in the various situations he or she would be likely to find themselves in.
-The content of CLT courses are functions such as inviting, suggesting, complaining, and notions such as the expression of time, quantity, and location.
-This method has been criticized throughout several years but it continues to be popular, particularly in Europe.
+Communicative Language Teaching (CLT), also known as the Communicative Approach, is another language-learning method.
+It focuses on interaction as the ultimate goal of learning a new language.
+This method’s focus is to enable the learner to communicate effectively and appropriately.
+It’s structured around the various situations in which the learner would be likely to find themselves.
+CLT courses include lessons on inviting, suggesting, complaining, and the expression of time, quantity, and location.
+This method has been criticized as outdated for several years but it continues to be popular, particularly in Europe.

-An additional technique of learning a new language is the Natural Approach; which combines the similarities between learning the first and second languages.
-This theory believes that there are no mistakes and it is imperative that the student be exposed to the language in order to become comprehensive.
+An additional technique of learning a new language is the Natural Approach.
+This combines the similarities between learning the first and second languages.
+This theory believes that there are no mistakes.
+It focuses on language exposure over all else.